Easy Half-Up Hair Tutorial | Today’s hair tutorial is sponsored by Dove Hair Care, though all opinions expressed are 100% my own.

 Step Six: Take a piece of hair from under the ponytail and wrap it around the hair tie.
 This will disguise the hair-tie.

-Step seven: If you want more volume in the bottom of your hair, back-comb it in sections.
+Step seven: If you want more volume at the bottom of your hair, back-comb it in sections.
 You can also add more volume to the ponytail using this method.
 (This is optional.)

 Step Eight: Use hair spray to set your hairstyle, and add a touch of serum to your ends to help repair some of the damage from the heat tools and back-combing.
 I’m using Dove Regenerative Nourishment Serum-in-Oil.